-As at the MD&A Date, the Company has been issued (16) sixteen patents.
+As at the MD&A Date, the Company has been issued (16) sixteen patents as listed in the table below.
 The Company also has related patent applications pending throughout the world.
-As at the MD&A Date, the following patents have been issued to the Company:

 Patent Family Short Description Title US 9,136,534 CA 2,906,009 Method of forming a powder by generation of a complexecelle Complexometric Precursor Formulation For Industrial Production Of High Performance Fine And Ultrafine Powders And Nanopowders For Specialized Applications US 9,159,999 US 10,446,835 CA 2,905,984 Method of forming a powder by formation of a surface interface Complexometric Precursor Formulation Methodology For Industrial Production Of Fine and Ultrafine Powders and NanoPowders of Layered Lithium Mixed Oxides for Battery Applications US 9,698,419 TW I517487 US 10,283,763 CN 105594023 JP 6271599 KR 10-1839000 Battery having a defined discharge capacity, defined porosity, low sodium content and low sulfur content.
-Complexometric Precursor Formulation Methodology for Industrial Production of Fine and Ultrafine Powders and Nanopowders of Layered Lithium Mixed Oxides for Battery Production CA 2905525 Reactor Reactor Vessel for Complexecelle Formation US 10,374,232 KR 10-1854708 NMC prepared by the Nano One Process Complexometric Precursor Formulation Methodology for Industrial Production of Fine and Ultrafine Powders and Nanopowders for Lithium Metal Oxides for Battery Applications TW I672852 Calcined powder comprising a surface stabilized with MnPO 4 .
+Complexometric Precursor Formulation Methodology for Industrial Production of Fine and Ultrafine Powders and Nanopowders of Layered Lithium Mixed Oxides for Battery Production CA 2905525 Reactor Reactor Vessel for Complexecelle Formation US 10,374,232 KR 10-1854708 NMC prepared by the Nano One Process Complexometric Precursor Formulation Methodology for Industrial Production of Fine and Ultrafine Powders and Nanopowders for Lithium Metal Oxides for Battery Applications TW 1672852 Calcined powder comprising a surface stabilized with MnPO 4 .
 Method of forming the powder and battery comprising the powder.
 Phosphate Stabilized Lithium Ion Battery Cathode US 10,189,719 Process for the formation of lithium metal oxide including recycling of raw materials Improved Process for the Manufacture of Lithium Metal Oxide Cathode Materials